 Those are the kind of musicians I like.
 For example, with someone like [pianist] Radu Lupu, it's just exactly right.
 It's not extreme in any way, yet there's nothing unexciting about his playing.
-It's exciting when it's supposed to be.
-When he plays a Beethoven concerto, it just feels right.
-That's the kind of artist I like to listen to.
+It's exciting when it

 Can I bring you to the Hollywood Bowl for a moment?
 Because on Tuesday night I heard not only some fine French music played by violinist Joshua Bell, but also probably the best live Petrushka that has ever fallen on my ears, with Bramwell Tovey conducting the Los Angeles Philharmonic at the Bowl.